 This section explains how to debug your party using Eclipse.
 It is assumed you set up your party already as in Chapter 7.
+You can place a breakpoint in your party (or any other place in Genius) and run Genius using the standard Eclipse methods (e.g. open a java file with Eclipse and click in the left border to add a breakpoint at that point).

-To run or debug your party as it runs in Genius, right click on the project root and select Run As.../Java Application.
+To debug your party as it runs in Genius, right click on your project root in the Navigator (or Project explorer, whichever you use) and select Debug As.../Java Application.
 Then select Application - genius and click ok.